Pietro Baratta

-Pietro Baratta (1659–1729) (17th century) was an Italian sculptor of the Baroque period, active in Venice.
+Pietro Baratta (1659–1729) was an Italian sculptor of the Baroque period, active in Venice.

 He was master of the sculptor Francesco Robba.

 Biography

 Born in Carrara, Tuscany, he worked in Venice and Udine, at the villas on the mainland and as a landscape architect.

 He was the nephew of the sculptor Francesco Baratta the elder (1590–1666), who had worked in Rome in the studio of Bernini.
 Even his two brothers, Francesco and Giovanni, were sculptors.

 He had his own studio in which many trainees, including the sculptor Francesco Robba, apprenticed.